Print

 Instructions

-4. In 2 additions, sift the dry ingredients into the wet ingredients.
+4. Add Dry Ingredients - In 2 additions, sift the dry ingredients into the wet ingredients.
 Mix on the lowest speed until just combined.
-Do not overmix!
-The dough will be very sticky.
+Do not overmix.
+The dough will be very soft and sticky.

-5. Wrap the dough in plastic wrap and roughly shape into a rectangle.
-Chill for at least 2 hours.
+5. Chill the Dough - Wrap the dough in plastic wrap and flatten it into a rectangle.
+Chill for at least 1.5 hours or overnight.

-6. Remove the dough from the fridge and transfer to a generously floured work surface.
-Using a rolling pin, roll to 1/2 inch (1.27 cm) thickness.
+6. Roll out the Dough - Remove the dough from the fridge and transfer to a generously floured work surface.
+Using a rolling pin, roll to 1/4 inch (0.6 cm) to 1/2 inch (1.27 cm) thickness.

-7. Dip your 3-inch (7.2 cm) cookie or biscuit cutter into flour and cut out your donuts.
-Then using a round 1 inch (2.5 cm) cutter, cut a hole in the center of each donut. (*see note below).
-Transfer donuts to a parchment-lined baking sheet.
+7. Cut the Donuts - Dip your 3-inch (7.6 cm) cookie or biscuit cutter into flour and cut out your donuts.
+Then use a round 1 inch (2.5 cm) cutter to cut a hole in the center of each donut. (*see note below).
+Transfer donuts to a baking sheet lined with parchment paper.
 Gently gather the remaining dough, reroll and cut out more donuts.
 I ended up with 9 donuts and a few holes.

-8. Remove any excess flour off the donuts with a pastry brush.
+8. Chill Donuts - Remove any excess flour off the donuts with a pastry brush.
 Place the tray of donuts back into the fridge to firm up for at least 30 minutes.
 This is important as it will make it easier to handle during the frying process.

-9. As the donuts are chilling, fill a medium to large sized pot with 2 to 3 inches of vegetable shortening or neutral oil such as canola, vegetable, or avocado oil.
+9. Prep the Oil - As the donuts are chilling, fill a medium to large sized pot with 2 to 3 inches of vegetable shortening or neutral oil such as canola, vegetable, or avocado oil.
 Heat until a thermometer registers between 350ºF (167ºC) and 360ºF (182ºC).

-11. When you are ready to fry, remove donuts from the fridge and carefully score a triangle over the top of each donut, being careful not to cut all the way through.
-It doesn’t need to be perfect!
+10. Score the Donuts (Optional) - When you are ready to fry, remove donuts from the fridge and carefully score a triangle over the top of each donut, being careful not to cut all the way through.
+It doesn't need to be perfect either.

-12. Fry Your Donuts Carefully transfer 2 to 3 donuts into your hot oil, cut side down.
+11. Fry Your Donuts - Carefully transfer 2 to 3 donuts into your hot oil, cut side down.
 The donuts will initially sink, but will float after 10 seconds or so.
 Fry for 1 minute on each side, then flip and fry for an additional 30 seconds on each side.
 Donut holes will only take about 40 seconds on each side.
 Set a timer!
-Transfer donuts to a paper towel-lined wire rack.
+Transfer donuts to a wire rack lined with paper towels.
 Before frying the next batch of donuts, make sure the oil is at the correct temperature.

 Notes